Jesus-Gonzalez/rakuten-techtest/README.md

 ### Architecture

 I have developed the project following a personal architecture present in most of my projects.

+As style guide I've chosen `standardjs` because it's way cleaner and easier to understand than other style guides.

 - every directory has its own `index(.js)` responsible to export the members
 - every other member is able to import the directory or super-directory to reference the public members exported in the module's `index`